nsdrussell/CSVScoresToExcel/README.md

 https://github.com/nsdrussell/CSVScoresToExcel/releases/

-## Arguments
+## Future
+At present the application matches the original specification, so I am unlikely to do much more except bug fixing when they are found.
+However, if you'd like this adapted for your own club or own purposes, either let me know by submitting an issue with the [issue tracker](https://github.com/nsdrussell/CSVScoresToExcel/issues) and I'll see if I can help, or make a new branch and do so yourself.

+I might decide to make an installer for the application at some point.

+## Passing files as arguments
 The filename can be passed as an argument to read it on opening.
+This will save having to select the current month file manually.
+There is more than one way to do this.
+* Easiest: Drag the .csv file onto CSVScoresToExcelApp.exe (the program itself) and let go.
-Right click in Windows Explorer on your desired .csv file->Open With...-> Choose another app-> Choose the application executable.
-The application will read it on opening.
-This will save having to select the file manually.
+* Permanent: Right click in Windows Explorer on your desired .csv file->Open With...-> Tick the "Always use this app to open .csv files" tickbox> Choose another app-> Choose the application executable.
+Now when you double click a csv it will always open with this application.

-Alternatively drag the .csv file onto the application executable and let go to do exactly the same thing.
+* Technical: Can do it from the command line; like `ScoresToExcelApp "C:\Files\NormalSample_export-1582799610.csv"`.
 ## Build instructions
 In Visual Studio, load the .sln file under `/src/ScoresToExcelApp/`, then build and run.
 You will need WPF (Windows Presentation Foundation) and .NET Framework 4.7.2 enabled.